adobe-type-tools/opentype-spec-drafts/newfeatvar_spec.md

 "Feature variations" section is changed to the following (so that the last three of the current paragraphs are removed):

-> A feature variations table describes variations on the effects of features
+> A FeatureVariations Table describes how a given GSUB or GPOS Feature Table
+> should be altered within specified regions of the design space of variable
-> based on various conditions.
-That is, it allows the default set of lookups for
+> font, based on the value of *condition sets*, which are conjunctions of
-> a given feature to be substituted with alternates of lookups under particular
-> conditions.
+> boolean *conditions*.
 >
-> The feature list provides an array of feature tables and associated feature
-> tags, and a LangSys table identifies a particular set of the feature-table/tag
+> The Feature List Table of a GSUB or GPOS table contains a list of offsets to
-> pairs that will be supported for a given script and language system.
-The
-> feature tables specified in a LangSys table are used by default when current
-> conditions do not match any of the conditions for variation defined among the
-> FeatureVariationRecords and LookupVariationRecords.
-Those defaults will
-> also be used under all conditions in implementations that do not support
-> the feature variations table.
->
+> Feature Tables which can be indexed either by tag or by offset in the
-> The FeatureVariations table provides two mechanisms for altering the
+> list—the later being its "feature index".
+The FeatureVariations table
+> provides two mechanisms for altering the lookups associated with a given
-> lookups associated with a feature index.
-One is the array of
+> feature index.
+One is the array of FeatureVariationRecords introduced in
-> FeatureVariationRecords introduced in version 1.0 of the table.
-This system
-> is feature-table oriented, providing an offset to a different feature table
+> version 1.0 of the table.
+This system is feature-table oriented, providing an
-> to be used when a set of conditions is met.
-The second mechanism is the
+> offset to a different feature table to be used when a set of conditions is
-> array of LookupVariationRecords added in version 1.1.
-This system is
+> met.
+The second mechanism is the array of LookupVariationRecords added in
-> lookup-oriented, allowing individual lookups to be chosen according to when
+> version 1.1.
+This system is lookup-oriented, allowing individual lookups to
-> a condition set is or is not met.
+> be chosen according to when a condition set is or is not met.
+A
+> LookupVariationRecord provides a more compact encoding when more than a few
+> lookups need to be changed.

 /noindent The table definition becomes: